gagan-bhullar-tech/detect-camera-lighting/README.md

 [![Pipeline](https://github.com/gagan-bhullar-tech/detect-camera-lighting/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/gagan-bhullar-tech/detect-camera-lighting/actions/workflows/npm-publish.yml)

-This library is designed to expand short URLs.
-This does not have any external dependencies and is lightweight.
+This library is designed to detect the lighting conditions of a camera in a web application.
+It provides an easy way to determine if the camera is in a well-lit environment or not, which can be useful for applications that require good lighting for video calls, streaming, or photography.

 ## Installation